marcoalopez/marcoalopez.github.io/personal_website.md

 ![test](https://raw.githubusercontent.com/marcoalopez/marcoalopez.github.io/refs/heads/master/img_header.jpg)

 Welcome to my personal website.
-I’m Marco, a geoscientist at the Andalusian Earth Sciences Institute (IACT-CSIC) in Granada, Spain.
+I’m Marco, a geoscientist in the Department of Geology at the University of Oviedo in Spain.
 My research focuses on the physical properties of solid Earth materials (rocks and minerals) using a combination of observational, experimental, and computational approaches.
 This includes, for example, how rocks respond to applied stress (deformation and rheology), how microstructure and crystal orientation influence mechanical properties and [sound wave propagation through rocks](https://marcoalopez.github.io/PyRockWave/).
 A large part of my work involves analyzing rock microstructures and crystal preferred orientation (CPO) using [electron backscatter diffraction (EBSD)](https://en.wikipedia.org/wiki/Electron_backscatter_diffraction) and image-analysis techniques.
 I also enjoy coding and actively support open-source and open-science practices, often developing tools and projects that connect programming with geoscience.
 More recently, I have been expanding my interests towards rock thermodynamic modelling, particularly using [Perple_X](https://www.perplex.ethz.ch/), and [Fourier-transform infrared spectroscopy (FTIR)](https://en.wikipedia.org/wiki/Fourier-transform_infrared_spectroscopy), as a way to expand my skillset and approach geological problems from complementary angles.
 Beyond my core research, this website also hosts other things I enjoy working on, such as teaching materials, practical guides, and short pieces of writing or media.

 [TOC]